What happens when growth stocks perform better than value stocks?

 Letting dough rise for too long when making bread can weaken its structure, eventually causing the loaf to collapse.
 When seeking to make “bread” in terms of money, letting your winners run too long can lead to a lopsided portfolio.
 This increases the risk that your fortunes rise and fall based on the performance of one country, sector, company, or even one stock style.

-Most diversified portfolios include a mix of growth and value stocks, which don’t react the same way to market events—when one isn’t doing well, the other has typically been in favor.
-This may help you balance the market's ups and downs.
+Many portfolios include a mix of growth and value stocks, which don’t react the same way to market events—when one isn’t doing well, the other typically has been in favor.
+This diversification may help balance performance and manage risk.